Trusted WordPress tutorials, when you need them most.

 Alternatively, you can just use a standalone WordPress theme with flexible customization options like Astra.

 We hope this article helped you learn more about WordPress theme frameworks and their pros and cons.
-You may also want to see our guide on how much it costs to build a WordPress website and our comparison of the best domain registrars.
+You may also want to see our guide on how much it costs to build a WordPress website and our comparison of the free vs premium WordPress theme.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.